 In addition to that, universities and private colleges provide employment boards where you can find a wide range of fascinating profiles to apply for.

 Particularly relevant are internship profiles that serve as a company's internal recruitment source.
 It would help if you considered making a job offer to an intern who fits well into your company's culture and who you believe has the potential to become a permanent member of the team.

-While accelerating sources has become a priority for companies in all fields, it is even more relevant for the tech sector as companies become increasingly aware of the importance of their technology structure.
+While accelerating procurement and sources has become a priority for companies in all fields, it is even more relevant for the tech sector as companies become increasingly aware of the importance of their technology structure.
 It's a fact that should not be overlooked but should be capitalized on to make the company more competitive in the long run and learn how to find diverse top tech talent.